Customer Care Jobs in Kenya

-Sheer Logic Management Consultants is seeking to engage dynamic individuals for Customer Service Executives position for one of our clients to be located in the following regions:
+Sheer Logic Management Consultants is seeking to engage dynamic individuals for Customer Service Executives positions for one of our clients to be located in the following regions:

-Towns: Nyamira, Iten, Homabay, Voi (they should be based in these towns)
+Towns: Luanda, Vihiga and Kilifi (they should be based in these towns)

 The Job purpose can be categorized as follows:-